PointCloudLibrary/pcl/doc/tutorials/content/hdl_grabber.rst

 x.y.z.255 for a Class C Network [where x.y.z are the first three octets of a Class C network, such as 192.168.1]).

-The Source IP Address, on the otherhand, indicates where the packet originated from.
+The Source IP Address, on the other hand, indicates where the packet originated from.
 Packets can be hand-crafted for spoofing-type attacks (eg, pretending to come from somewhere they really didn't).
 The Reverse Path Filter attempts to detect these instances.
 The default rule that it uses is that if a packet is received on Network Interface *A*, then if there is no **route** to the **Source IP Address**